FunnelKit

 For that, we’ll send a personalized 10% discount coupon to customers who spend over $200 to encourage repeat purchases.

-We’ll be doing this using FunnelKit Automations, the all-in-one tool built specifically for WooCommerce email automation.
+We’ll be doing this using FunnelKit Automations, the complete, beginner-friendly tool built specifically for WooCommerce email automation.

 Step 1: Create a new automation